 -Limit grilling to certain occasions such as picnics or backyard barbecue parties, rather than making it a regular cooking method.

+Many of us look forward to outdoor barbecues at home or picnics in beautiful outdoor settings.
 By incorporating these safer ways to grill, you can still make your outdoor cooking occasions special, while at the same time protecting the health of your family and friends.

 Get answers to your healthy eating questions.